AriFordsham/GHCWiki/new-ghci-debugger.md

 ### Pending

 - Replace Loc with a proper source span type.
+Currently I use a quadruple of Ints to represent a source span.
+Hpc also has its own representations of spans, as does GHC.
+It would be nice if we all used the same one (namely the one in GHC).
 (EASY)

 - Investigate whether the compiler is eta contracting this def: "bar xs = print xs", this could be a problem if we want to print out "xs".
 (MODERATE)

 - Fix the ghci help command.
+This can be done when we decide on the final syntax of the commands.
 (EASY)

 - Save/restore the link environment at breakpoints.
 At a breakpoint we modify both the hsc_env of the current Session, and also the persistent linker state.
 Both of these are held under IORefs, so we have to be careful about what we do here.
 The "obvious" option is to save both of these states on the resume stack when we enter a breakpoint and then restore them when we continue execution.
 I have to check with Simon if there are any difficult issues that need to be resolved here, like gracefully handling exceptions etc. (MODERATE)